devtron-labs/devtron/docs/user-guide/creating-application/environment-overrides.md

 This will save you the trouble to manually create deployment files separately for each environment.
 Instead, all you have to do is to change the required variables in the deployment template.

 ## How to add Environment Overrides

 In the `Environment Overrides` section, click on `Allow Override` and make changes to your Deployment template and click on `Save` to save your changes of the Deployment template.

+### Basic Configuration

+The basic deployment configuration which you specified on the **Basic** GUI section will be visible for you to customize for your environment.

+If you want to configure **Basic** GUI at the application level, then you can provide the required information in the [Basic Configuration](https://docs.devtron.ai/usage/applications/creating-application/deployment-template/rollout-deployment#basic-configuration).

+If `Basic` is locked, you can modify the configurations on YAML file which will be the default page.

+**Note**: **Delete Override** will discard the current overrides and the base configuration will be applicable to the environment.

 ### ConfigMaps & Secrets